Matt Benson-Lidholm

-Matthew Francis Benson-Lidholm (born 5 March 1952) born in Albany, Western Australia is an Australian politician.
+Matthew Francis Benson-Lidholm (born 5 March 1952) is an Australian politician.
 He was a member of the Western Australian Legislative Council representing the Agricultural region and Deputy President of the Legislative Council.
-Elected to Parliament in the 2005 state election he is a member of the Labor Party.
+Elected to Parliament in the 2005 state election, he is a member of the Labor Party.

-Prior to entering parliament, Benson-Lidholm was a teacher and taught at Mount Barker Senior High School and at the school of Distance Education.
+Prior to entering parliament, Benson-Lidholm was a teacher and taught at Mount Barker Senior High School as well as TAFE and distance education.

+Benson-Lidholm unsuccessfully contested the 2023 Western Australian local elections in the City of Albany.

 With his wife Jan, he is a prominent breeder of Rhodesian Ridgeback dogs under the Bowbridge prefix.